 Learning the Bible is a quest, and you pursue it by asking questions.
-So it's important to know how to ask good questions.
+So it's important to think how to ask good questions, and pursue them fully.

 Ask open ended questions, not yes/no or either/or.